CodeLaboratory-Patrick/DotNET__EntityFrameworkCore/README.md

 - [Entity Framework Core Documentation](https://learn.microsoft.com/en-us/ef/core/)

 ---
-# Executing Raw SQL Statements in EF Core: A Comprehensive Guide
+# Executing Raw SQL Statements in EF Core
 ## 1. Overview
 ### What Are Raw SQL Statements in EF Core?
 Raw SQL statements are SQL commands written manually by the developer and executed directly against the database.
 In EF Core, you may choose to use raw SQL when: